Skip to main content

 rtmom.pdf (246.23 KB)

-A response to Kurt Woetzel's article "An Important Question for Our Times - Is Music Moral?", this is a careful look at that view as presented in his article.
-This looks at the topic from Biblical, linguistic, communicative, and anthropological points of view, offering an alternative solution to the dilemma using a communication model and suggesting guidelines for dealing with the situation.
+A response to Kurt Woetzel's article "An Important Question for Our Times - Is Music Moral?", written for Majesty Music’s InChoir magazine in 2001, this paper presents an evaluation of the view presented in his article.
+J.M.
+Diener examines the topic from Biblical, linguistic, communicative, and anthropological points of view, offering an alternative solution to the dilemma using a communication model and suggesting guidelines for dealing with whether music in and of itself is moral or whether it is an amoral agent that can be used morally or immorally by the composer.

 Bible Study